-As suggested by Hevner et al. (2004), Peffers et al. (2007), and Peffers, Tuunanen, and Niehaves (2018), we evaluate our IT artifact by key stakeholders to assess the practical feasibility of a CBDC design that provides cash-like privacy using ZKPs.
-To obtain valuable insights from expert interviews, we follow the recommendations for conducting qualitative interviews by Myers and Newman (2007).
-In this context, we minimize social dissonances between the researcher's team and the interviewees by first introducing all interview participants.
-To obtain a rich collection of perspectives, we talked to experts from various backgrounds, including regulation, cryptography, central banking, identity, and payments.
-We also make use of specific interview models such as the waterfall technique by first motivating our research project, providing context and general definition, followed by a high-level architecture overview and a technical deep dive to improve disclosure in our interviews.
+As suggested by Hevner et al. (2004), Peffers et al. (2007), and Peffers, Tuunanen, and Niehaves (2018), we asked key stakeholders to evaluate our IT artifact and to assess the practical feasibility of a CBDC design that provides cash-like privacy using ZKPs.
+To obtain valuable insights from expert interviews, we followed the recommendations for conducting qualitative interviews by Myers and Newman (2007).
+In this context, we minimized social dissonances between the researcher's team and the interviewees by first introducing all interview participants to each other.
+To obtain a rich collection of perspectives, we talked to professionals from various backgrounds, including experts from regulation, cryptography, central banking, identity, and payments.
+We also made use of specific interview models, such as the waterfall technique, by first motivating our research project, providing context and general definition.
+Next, we provided a high-level architecture overview and a technical deep dive to improve disclosure in our interviews.

-We discuss the potential risks with experts that may occur using our CBDC and demonstrate adequate mitigation measures.
+We also discussed the potential risks that may occur using our CBDC with experts and demonstrate adequate mitigation measures.
 In addition, we presented our overall CBDC system, including the onboarding procedure, semi-private, and fully private transfers.
 In total, we conducted 22 interviews with a total of 44 international experts with profound expertise in the fields of law, economics, technology, and others (see Table 2) to reinforce the rigor of our methodological approach.
 Additionally, we sought to gain insights from key stakeholders regarding their key requirements for a CBDC and to receive feedback on our proposed CBDC system.
-Both the diversity and CBDCspecific expertise of the interviewees provided us with valuable feedback to iteratively adjust and improve our CBDC system.
+Both the diversity and CBDC-specific expertise of the interviewees provided us with valuable feedback to iteratively adjust and improve our CBDC system.
 In addition, feedback was collected via internal discussions within the research team's organizations and presentations at various events to test the general feasibility of our approach, thereby continuously improving the artifact (Peffers et al., 2007).

-During the first evaluation cycle, the experts confirmed that our design is highly innovative, addresses the relevant need for privacy and that the implemented pertransaction and turnover limits on fully private transactions fit smoothly into existing regulatory frameworks from an AML and CFT compliance perspective.
-Many experts were surprised or impressed by the technical capabilities of ZKPs and the maturity of the design (experts 1, 2, 3, 5, 6).
+During the first evaluation cycle, the experts confirmed that our design is highly innovative, that it addresses the relevant need for privacy, and that the implemented per-transaction and turnover limits on fully private transactions fit smoothly into existing regulatory frameworks from an AML and CFT compliance perspective.
+Many experts were surprised or even impressed by the technical capabilities of ZKPs and the maturity of the design (experts 1, 2, 3, 5, 6).
 In addition, the capability of our CBDC system to flexibly accommodate possible future regulatory changes, e.g., dynamically adaptable thresholds, was considered highly valuable (expert 1).
 Expert 2 confirmed that our approach of enforcing turnover limits on anonymous transactions would be in line with the 5th European Anti-Money Laundering Directive.
-The expert further stressed that tracing these small-scale transactions is not required and desirable from a law enforcement perspective.
-Expert 3 emphasized that, in some jurisdictions, mistrust towards the government is considerably high, indicating that a privacy-by-design approach may be helpful to improve broad adoption of a digital currency.
+The expert further stressed that tracing these small-scale transactions is neither required nor desirable from a law enforcement perspective.
+Expert 3 emphasized that, in some jurisdictions, mistrust towards the government is considerably high, indicating that a privacy-bydesign approach may be helpful to improve broad adoption of a digital currency.
 He also pointed out that, for the usability of the payment system, it is important to reconcile and settle transparent transactions seamlessly when the limits in the privacy pool are exceeded.
 However, experts 4 and 5 noted that, although our adaption of the Zcash architecture is a "good trick", it may still be challenging to convince skeptical users that a solution based upon this model is, in fact, fully private.
-Against this background, providing the code as open-source to facilitate independent audits by cryptographers and consumer protection organizations, and taking large educational efforts may be required to increase trust in such a cryptography-based privacy-by-design solution.
+Against this background, providing the code open-source to facilitate independent audits by cryptographers and consumer protection organizations and taking large educational efforts may be required to increase trust in such a cryptography-based privacy-by-design solution.